NHSDigital/eps-assist-me/README.md

 - `dependabot_auto_approve_and_merge.yml` Workflow to auto merge dependabot updates.
 - `pr_title_check.yml` Checks PR titles for required prefix and ticket or dependabot reference.
 - `pr-link.yaml` This workflow template links Pull Requests to Jira tickets and runs when a pull request is opened.
 - `pull_request.yml` Called when pull request is opened or updated.
-Calls run_package_code_and_api and run_release_code_and_api to build and deploy the code.
-Deploys to dev AWS account and internal-dev and internal-dev sandbox apigee environments.
-The main stack deployed adopts the naming convention clinical-tracker-pr-<PULL_REQUEST_ID>, while the sandbox stack follows the pattern
+Packages and deploys the code to dev AWS account for testing.
 - `release.yml` Runs on demand to create a release and deploy to all environments.
 - `cdk_package_code.yml` Packages code into a docker image and uploads to a github artifact for later deployment.
 - `cdk_release_code.yml` Release code built by cdk_package_code.yml to an environment.
+- `ci.yml` Continuous integration workflow for quality checks and testing.